stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 </video>
 {{< /rawhtml >}}

-A deep link validation issue in KakaoTalk `10.4.3` allows a remote adversary to run any attacker-controlled JavaScript within a WebView.
-By running JavaScript, another non-exported WebView can be reached that leaks its access token in a HTTP request header.
-Ultimately, this access token can be used to takeover another user's account and read her/his chat messages by registering an attacker-controlled device.
+A deep link validation issue in KakaoTalk `10.4.3` allows a remote adversary to run arbitrary JavaScript in a WebView that leaks an access token in a HTTP request header.
+Ultimately, this token can be used to takeover another user's account and read her/his chat messages by registering an attacker-controlled device.
 This bug got assigned with [CVE-2023-51219](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-51219).
 We also release our [tooling](https://github.com/stulle123/kakaotalk_analysis) so that fellow security researchers can dig into KakaoTalk's broad attack surface to find more bugs.

 ## Context

 With more than 100 million downloads from the Google Playstore, KakaoTalk is South Korea's most popular chat app.
-Similar to apps such as WeChat, KakaoTalk is an "all-in" app including everyhing into one app (payment, ride-hailing services, shopping, e-mail, etc.).
+Similar to apps such as WeChat, KakaoTalk is an "all-in" app including everything into one app (payment, ride-hailing services, shopping, e-mail, etc.).
 End-to-end encrypted (E2EE) messaging is not enabled per default in KakaoTalk.
 Regular chatrooms, where Kakao Corp. can access messages in transit, is the preferred way for many users.
 KakaoTalk does have an opt-in E2EE feature called "Secure Chat" but it doesn't support features such as group messaging or voice calling.

 ## Entry Point: CommerceBuyActivity